71st Annual Scientific Sessions of the Sri Lanka Veterinary Association - 2019

 - Following a preliminary review of all abstracts by the SLVA Scientific Sessions Committee, those that meet the basic requirements will be forwarded to at least two independent reviewers.
 Notice of acceptance (with instructions for necessary improvements, if any) or rejection will be sent to the corresponding author within one month.

-- By submitting an abstract the author(s) agree to publish the abstract in the Book of Abstracts, which will be distributed to all participants attending the Annual Scientific Sessions/ AGM and in the Sri Lanka Veterinary Journal (SLVJ).
+- By submitting an abstract the author(s) agree to publish the abstract in the Book of Abstracts, which will be distributed to all participants attending the Annual Scientific Sessions/ AGM of the Sri Lanka Veterinary Journal (SLVJ) as an abstract or a full paper depending on the scientific merit, originality, relevance etc.

-- All abstracts must be in English, prepared using MS-Word, page size of A4 with 2.5 cm (1 inch) margins and font Times New Roman 12 (single line spaced).
+- All abstracts must be in English, prepared using MS-Word, page size of A4 with 2.5 cm (1 inch) margins and font Times New Roman 12 (single line spaced) with lines numbered.

-- The word count should be limited to a maximum of 350 words excluding title of paper, names and affiliations of authors.
+- The word count of the regular abstract should be limited to a maximum of 350 words excluding the title of the paper, names and affiliations of authors.

 - Name of the corresponding author should be underlined.
 A telephone number and an e-mail address of the corresponding author should be provided.